lfkdsk/JustWeEngine/README.md

 # JustWeEngine - Android游戏框架
-An easy open source Android game engine.
+An easy open source Android Native Game FrameWork.
 ![logo](https://github.com/lfkdsk/JustWeTools/blob/master/picture/justwe.png)
 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-JustWeEngine-green.svg?style=true)](https://android-arsenal.com/details/1/2903)
-## 引擎核心类流程图
+## Engine Flow Chart
 ![engine](https://github.com/lfkdsk/JustWeEngine/blob/master/art/engine.jpg)
-## 使用方法
+## How To Use?
-* 引入Engine作为Library进行使用。
+* Import Engine's module as Library.
-* 引入"/jar"文件夹下的jar包。
+* Import engine.jar in your project from "/jar".
-* 使用Gradle构建:
+* With Gradle:
   * Step 1.
 Add the JitPack repository to your build file
   Add it in your root build.gradle at the end of repositories: